Engee documentation

 Yes

-# Theta angles (deg) — angular coordinates of Theta-diagram of radiation of the user antenna
+# Theta angles (deg) — angular coordinates of the Theta radiation diagram of the user antenna

 Vector / matrix of real numbers